 Psoriasis is a chronic skin condition that causes red, scaly rashes.
 Unfortunately, 10 to 30% of people with psoriasis also develop psoriatic arthritis, which causes inflammation and pain in the joints.
-Experienced board-certified rheumatologist Jose A. Pando, MD, and his team of providers at Delaware Arthritis in Lewes, Delaware, specialize in managing psoriatic arthritis and provides treatment to reduce your joint pain and improve your quality of life.
+Experienced board-certified rheumatologist Jose A. Pando, MD, and his team of providers at Delaware Arthritis in Lewes, Delaware, and Millville, Delaware, specialize in managing psoriatic arthritis and provides treatment to reduce your joint pain and improve your quality of life.
 For kind and compassionate care for your psoriatic arthritis, call the office or book an appointment online today.

 Psoriatic arthritis is a form of arthritis that develops in people with psoriasis.
 It’s an immune-mediated condition in which your body’s own immune cells attack the healthy tissues in your joints, leading to inflammation and pain.

 Researchers aren’t certain what causes psoriasis or psoriatic arthritis, but theorize that it may be a genetic trait that’s triggered by an outside factor, such as an infection or trauma.